studerus/pepper-android-realtime-chat/README.md

 The chat interface is built with **Jetpack Compose**, providing a modern declarative UI with smooth animations and efficient list rendering via `LazyColumn`.

-### Function Call Transparency
-The chat interface provides **complete transparency** into AI function calling with professional expandable UI elements.

 ### Function Call Cards
-- **Expandable Design** - Each function call appears as a collapsible card in the chat
+- **Expandable Cards** - Each function call appears as a collapsible card with status icon (✅/⏳)
-- **Status Indicators** - Visual status with ✅ (completed) or ⏳ (pending) icons
-- **Function Icons** - Unique emoji icons for each tool (🌐 search, 🌤️ weather, 👁️ vision, etc.)
+- **Tool Icons** - Unique emoji for each tool (🌐 search, 🌤️ weather, 👁️ vision, etc.)
-- **Summary View** - Condensed description when collapsed
-- **Detailed View** - Full arguments and results when expanded

-### Interactive Elements
-- **Tap to Expand** - Click any function call card to toggle detailed view
+- **Tap to Expand** - Shows arguments and results in readable format

-- **Smooth Animations** - Professional rotate animations for expand/collapse arrows
+### Event Rule Cards
+- **Rule Trigger Display** - When an event rule fires, a card appears in chat showing which rule was triggered
+- **Expandable Details** - Click to see the full context message sent to AI
-- **JSON Formatting** - Properly formatted and readable JSON for arguments and results
+- **Rule Reference** - Shows rule name and event type for easy identification
-- **Real-time Updates** - Function result appears automatically when operation completes

-### Transparency Benefits
-- **Debugging Aid** - See exactly what parameters were sent to each function
-- **Result Verification** - View complete API responses and tool outputs
-- **Learning Tool** - Understand how AI decides to use different functions
-- **Trust Building** - Complete visibility into AI decision-making process

-### Vision Photo Display
+### Vision Photos
-When vision analysis is performed, photos are automatically displayed in the chat with interactive features.

-### Photo Integration
-- **Automatic Capture** - Photos appear immediately when vision analysis starts
-- **Thumbnail View** - Compact 220dp preview images in chat flow
+- **Thumbnail View** - Compact preview images in chat flow
-- **Quality Optimization** - Efficiently sized thumbnails for smooth scrolling
-- **Context Placement** - Photos appear exactly where vision analysis was requested

-### Full-Screen Viewing
-- **Tap to Expand** - Click any photo thumbnail to view in full-screen overlay
+- **Tap to Expand** - Full-screen overlay with high resolution
-- **High Resolution** - Full overlay displays up to 1024x1024 resolution
-- **Overlay Interface** - Clean, distraction-free viewing experience
-- **Easy Dismissal** - Tap anywhere on overlay to return to chat

-### Professional Features
-- **Session Management** - Photos are cleaned up automatically when session ends
+- **Auto Cleanup** - Photos managed automatically per session
-- **Memory Optimization** - Efficient bitmap handling prevents memory leaks
-- **File Path Storage** - Photos remain accessible throughout the conversation
-- **Seamless Integration** - Photos and function calls work together in chat flow

 <a id="human-perception"></a>
 ## 👁️ Human Perception Dashboard

 ### Overview
 The Human Perception Dashboard provides real-time visualization of all detected people around Pepper using a custom Head-Based Perception System running on Pepper's head computer.
 This system provides stable person tracking, face recognition, and gaze detection via WebSocket streaming.

+**Why a Custom System?**
+- The QiSDK's built-in PeoplePerception offered age, gender, and emotion detection, but these were highly unreliable in practice
+- The `ALFaceDetection` module for face identification is no longer available on newer Android-based Pepper robots
+- Our custom solution focuses on reliable person tracking and face recognition without the unreliable metadata

 ### How to Access
 - **Tap the dashboard symbol** in the status bar to toggle the dashboard overlay